Bill Bright: Family

-Bill Bright married Vonette Bright on December 30, 1948.
+Bill Bright married Vonette Zachary on December 30, 1948.
 The two had been engaged to marry since the spring of 1946.
-However, Bill at the prompting of Zachary's parents agreed to delay the wedding until her impending 1948 graduation from Texas State College for Women.
-During the 1950s, Bill and Vonette adopted two boys named Brad and Zachary Bright.
+However, Bill, at the prompting of Vonette's parents, agreed to delay the wedding until her impending 1948 graduation from Texas State College for Women.
+During the 1950s, the couple adopted two boys named Brad and Zachary Bright.

 Ministry career

 Writings

 In 1965, Bright wrote The Four Spiritual Laws, an evangelistic Christian tract.
 In the booklet he outlines his view of the essentials of the Christian faith concerning salvation.
 It is summarized as four spiritual laws or principles that govern what he sees as human beings' relationship with God.
 The booklet ends with a prayer of repentance.

 Creation of Campus Crusade for Christ, early 1950s

-Bright had initially planned to produce an evangelical film called "The Great Adventure" but abandoned the project due to a lack of funding.
+Bright had initially planned to produce an evangelical film called The Great Adventure but abandoned the project due to a lack of funding.

 Though Bright had initially considered partnering with other churches, his disenchantment with their ability to mentor new Christian converts led him to start Campus Crusade for Christ as a parachurch organization.
 In 1951, after recruiting several volunteers from Fuller Seminary and Hollywood Presbyterian, Bright started Campus Crusade's first chapter at the University of California, Los Angeles (UCLA).
 According to Turner, Campus Crusade was also inspired by Bright's desire to combat Communist influence in US universities including UCLA, which was then regarded as a hotbed of student radicalism.

 By 1952, Bright's Campus Crusade had reportedly converted 250 students at UCLA including the student body president, campus newspaper editor, and several athletes including African American decathlete and future Olympian Rafer Johnson.
 While Bill and his colleagues focused on the male students, Vonette focused on reaching out to the female students.

 In 1953, Campus Crusade established its headquarters in Los Angeles' Westwood Boulevard.
 Bright's campus outreach was also aided by his Hollywood Presbyterian mentor Henrietta Mears, who allowed the Brights to share her Bel Air home and spoke at several Crusade functions.